Twin Zephyr: Equipment

 The first pair of three-car Twin Zephyr trainsets were very similar to the original Pioneer Zephyr, and were articulated trains riding on four trucks.
 This pair, delivered in April 1935, quickly proved too small to cope with passenger loads, and a second pair of six-car trains (soon expanded to seven cars) was delivered in November 1936.
 These trainsets also were articulated.
 One train was called "The Train of the Goddesses" and the cars were named Ceres, Diana, Juno, Minerva, Psyche, Venus, and Vesta.
 The other trainset was known as "The Train of the Gods" and the cars were named for mythological figures Apollo, Cupid, Jupiter, Mars, Mercury, Neptune, and Vulcan.
 Motive power for the second pair of trains was originally shovelnose diesel locomotives 9904 (Pegasus) and 9905 (Zephyrus).

 On its way into Chicago on the evening of April 3, 1947, the "Train of the Goddesses" travelling at 75 mi per hour was derailed in Downers Grove, Illinois by a tractor that fell into its path from a freight train on a parallel track.
 Two of the Zephyr's cars smashed into an unoccupied brick railroad station.
 Many people were injured in the derailment and two passengers and the engineer lost their lives.

 After a third pair of trains were delivered in 1947, the second pair of trains was reassigned as the Nebraska Zephyrs.
 The third sets (typically seven cars) were the first dome streamliner trains, after a company-built modified coach dome car was tested starting in 1945.
 The 1947 sets originally consisted of a baggage-refreshment car, four vista dome coaches, a dining car and a dome parlor observation car.
 They served as a prototype of the 1949 California Zephyr which had sleeping cars in addition.

 In 1977 the "Train of the Gods" was refurbished and delivered to Saudi Arabia for use on the Dammam–Riyadh line.

 Route

 The Twin Zephyr ran on the Burlington Route from Chicago to St. Paul.
-Today these lines belong to the BNSF Railway as these subdivisions of the BNSF Northern Transcon:
+Today these lines belong to the BNSF Railway as subdivisions of the BNSF Northern Transcon: